anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ~~~~
 {: #fig-net title='multi-hop enrollment.' align="left"}

-Without routing the Pledge cannot establish a secure connection to the Registrar over multiple hops in the network.
+Without multi-hop routing, the Pledge cannot establish a secure connection to the Registrar over multiple hops in the network.

 Furthermore, the Pledge cannot discover the IP address of the Registrar over multiple hops to initiate a DTLS connection and perform authentication.